jplanetx/AIBabe/docs/technical/semantic_memory_architecture.md

 *   **6.2.
 User Authentication (Supabase Auth):**
     *   All memory operations (ingestion, retrieval, management) MUST be scoped to the authenticated `userId`.
 Pinecone queries will filter by `userId` metadata.
 Supabase RLS will protect memory metadata.
 *   **6.3.
 Primary Database (Supabase PostgreSQL & Prisma):**
-    *   A new Prisma model, `SemanticMemoryMetadata`, might be introduced:
+    *   The semantic memory feature will utilize the existing `UserFact` and `UserSemanticPreference` models defined in [`prisma/schema.prisma`](prisma/schema.prisma).
         ```prisma
+        // From prisma/schema.prisma
-        model SemanticMemoryMetadata {
+        model UserFact {
-          id        String   @id @default(cuid())
+          id        String   @id @default(cuid()) // Corresponds to fact_id and Pinecone vector ID
-          userId    String   // Foreign key to User.id
+          userId    String   // Foreign key to User model
-          user      User     @relation(fields: [userId], references: [id])
-          pineconeVectorId String @unique // ID of the vector in Pinecone
-          memoryType String   // e.g., "fact", "preference", "correction"
-          contentSnippet String // A brief snippet of the original text
+          factText  String   @db.Text // The actual text of the fact
-          extractedData Json?  // Structured representation of the memory
+          sourceSessionId String?  // ID of the session where the fact was stated
-          sourceMessageId String? // Link to the original Message.id if applicable
-          message   Message? @relation(fields: [sourceMessageId], references: [id])
           createdAt DateTime @default(now())
           updatedAt DateTime @updatedAt
-          isActive  Boolean  @default(true) // For soft deletes or deactivation
+          user User @relation(fields: [userId], references: [id], onDelete: Cascade)
+          @@index([userId])
         }

+        model UserSemanticPreference {
+          id              String                 @id @default(cuid()) // Corresponds to preference_id and Pinecone vector ID
+          userId          String                 // Foreign key to User model
+          preferenceType  SemanticPreferenceType // Type of preference (e.g., TONE, TOPIC_AVOIDANCE)
+          preferenceValue String                 // Value of the preference
+          sourceSessionId String?                // ID of the session where the preference was stated
+          createdAt       DateTime               @default(now())
+          updatedAt       DateTime               @updatedAt
+          user User @relation(fields: [userId], references: [id], onDelete: Cascade)
+          @@unique([userId, preferenceType])
+          @@index([userId])
+        }
         ```
-    *   This table will link Supabase user/message records to vectors in Pinecone.
+    *   These models store the structured metadata for facts and preferences.
+The `id` field of these models will serve as the `vectorId` in the Pinecone metadata schema ([`docs/schemas/semantic_memory_schema.json`](docs/schemas/semantic_memory_schema.json)), linking the structured data in PostgreSQL to the vector embeddings in Pinecone.
 *   **6.4.
 API Design:**
     *   Modify `/api/chat`: No new public-facing endpoints needed for basic ingestion/retrieval if integrated into the existing chat flow.
     *   New Endpoints (Memory Management):